wagtail/wagtail/docs/contributing/css_guidelines.rst

 Specificity (classes vs. ids)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Prefer classes over IDs in CSS code.
-IDs can be overly specific and lead
+Always use classes instead of IDs in CSS code.
+IDs are overly specific and lead
 to duplication of CSS.
-When in doubt, use a class name.

 When styling a component, start with an element + class namespace,
 prefer direct descendant selectors by default, and use as little